 SABR’s Negro Leagues Research Committee is pleased to award $2,500 scholarships to two high school seniors in its sixth annual national essay contest.

 The contest was open to high school seniors and carrying a minimum GPA of 2.5 at the end of their junior year.
-Students had to write a 1,000-word essay answering one of the following questions: “Who is Rube Foster and why is he significant to Negro League History?” or “Explain who Sam Lacy is and his significance to Black Baseball History.”
+Students had to write a 1,000-word essay answering one of the following questions: “Choose one figure from the Negro Leagues and explain why you believe they are significant” or “Explain who Effa Manley was and her significance to the Negro Leagues.”

-The students will be recognized at the Jerry Malloy Negro League Conference on August 14-16, 2014, in Detroit, Michigan.
-More than 100 candidates from 35 states and countries applied to the essay contest this year.
-The selection committee was comprised of educators Tom Garrett, Stephanie Liscio, Mel May and Josh Salvner.
+The students will be recognized at the Jerry Malloy Negro League Conference on August 6-8, 2015, in Pittsburgh.
+More than 115 candidates from 38 states and countries applied to the essay contest this year.
+The selection committee was comprised of educators Leslie Heaphy, Stephanie Liscio, Mel May, and Josh Salvner.

 The Jerry Malloy Negro League Conference is the only symposium dedicated exclusively to the examination of black baseball history.